In this article

 Cephalexin needs to be taken for the full course of treatment.
 Failure to take all the prescribed medication can lead to antibiotic resistance.

-An article on Insider Health revealed that drinking alcohol while taking antibiotics can weaken the immune system; thus, making it harder for the body’s defense system to fight off infection.7
+Drinking alcohol while taking antibiotics can weaken the immune system.
+This makes it harder for the body’s defense system to fight off infection.7

-Drinking alcohol while taking antibiotics must be done with caution.
+You must drink alcohol while taking antibiotics must with caution.
 Alcohol can cause severe adverse reactions.

 Alcohol should be avoided with the following antibiotics: